MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/function-calling-migration-guide.md

 The new model is service-agnostic and is not tied to any specific AI service, unlike the current model.
 Therefore, it resides in Semantic Kernel abstractions and will be used by all AI connectors working with function-calling capable AI models.

 > [!WARNING]
-> The new model is expected to reach general availability (GA) by mid-November 2024.
-The current model will be deprecated at the same time and is planned to be completely removed by the end of 2024.
+> The new model is expected to reach general availability (GA) by mid-November 2024, at which point the current model will be deprecated.

 This guide is intended to help you to migrate your code to the new function calling model.